coder/docs/images/structure.md

 ## Coder assets

-Coder inserts static assets into each workspace, including code-server, JetBrains IDEs, and the Coder CLI.
+Coder inserts static assets into each workspace, including code-server, JetBrains Projector, and the Coder CLI.
 These assets are installed into the `/var/tmp/coder` directory of each workspace.

 You do not need to include these assets in your own custom images.
-However, when building your own images, the following utilities are required:
+However, when building your own images, the following software is required:

 - [POSIX Utilities](https://pubs.opengroup.org/onlinepubs/9699919799/idx/utilities.html)
 - [GNU libc](https://www.gnu.org/software/libc/libc.html)